joeratzer/obsolete-hashing-java-app/README.md

-# A Java project that contains obsolete hashing method.
+# A Java project that contains obsolete hashing methods.
 **None of the methods should be used in a real application**

 ## Why does anyone need obsolete hashing?